NLADC/ddosdb/src/README.md

 ##### Python packages

-Install the required python packages:
+When you have a functioning Python3, you can then install the required python packages:

 ```bash
 pip install django-sslserver pandas nclib elasticsearch demjson requests psycopg2-binary